Readify/GitViz/README.md

 ### Release Quality

-Alpha.
-This entire project so far consists of one Readify guy sitting down the back of a training course and tapping away for a few hours, no more.
+__Alpha.__ This entire project so far consists of one Readify guy sitting down the back of a training course and tapping away for a few hours, no more.

+### What is 'presentation quality'?

+Large.
+Clear.
+Projector-optimized and tested colors.
+Just enough information to be useful.

 ### What this tool does NOT do

 This is not a day-to-day visualizing tool for big, active repositories.
 It's optimised for repositories with less than 20 commits, for very specific training scenarios in live presentations.

+### How it works

+Shells out to `git.exe`, and then renders it with the excellent [GraphSharp](http://graphsharp.codeplex.com).